PowerShell/PowerShell-RFC/CommunityCall/README.md

 Topics include PowerShell Core, PSEditorServices/VSCode-PS, and PSScriptAnalyzer.

 Use [this ICS file](RecurringCommunityCall.ics) (right-click `Raw` and select `Save Target/Link As` in order to download the file correctly) to put this recurring event on your calendar.
+Or use this link if you already have Skype installed: https://meet.lync.com/microsoft/jaiello/ZRC25BBR

 ## Notes